FOREX-Dollar reverses gains as bond yields soften

 The dollar was down 0.2 percent against a basket of six major currencies at 89.161 , having pulled up from a low of around 88.43 set last week, its weakest level since December 2014.

 Analysts said a renewed rise in U.S. bond yields this week still lent some support to the dollar.
-The U.S. 10-year Treasury yield reached a peak of 2.733 percent in Asian trading on Tuesday, the highest since April 2014, before slipping back to trade flat on the day at 2.70 percent
+The U.S. 10-year Treasury yield reached a peak of 2.733 percent in Asian trading on Tuesday, the highest since April 2014, before slipping back.

 The euro gained 0.3 percent to $1.2420, still a way from a three-year high of $1.2538 touched last week.